CSC307Fall2023/cpmarketplace/README.md

 ## Partially Implemented Features

 - The delete account and reset password buttons on the setting page are functional.
-However, as of right now, they only work if the user has recently logged in and doen't need reauthentication.
+However, as of right now, they only work if the user has recently logged in and doesn't require reauthentication.

 - The radio buttons do not adjust privacy settings.
 They only update on the frontend.